Lewis-Jade/mini_ctf/README.md

 ## Instructions
 1. Visit the provided URL to access the platform.
 2. Search for the hidden directory.
-3. Locate the `flag.txt` file and follow its instructions.
+3. Locate the `instuctions.txt` file and follow its instructions.

 ---
 Authored by Lewis Mudaida